BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyFruitfulFunctions/instructions.md

 Mr. Riley thinks that these functions are actually broken... there is some input that will not produce the correct/expected output.

 Test several values until you find an outlier, a value that doesn't work as expected.
 At most... run 10 different test.
 You might want to try different data types.

+If you can find outliers, add a print statement with your theory about what inputs won't work correctly.

 If you don't find an outlier after 10 tests, then just move on.